Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Introduction

 \section{Introduction}

-Large-scale optimization problems that arise in applications such as machine learning \cite{franceschi2018bph, liu2018ddaa,wang2021fas, wang2022zzo} and inverse problems~\cite{benning2018mrm,engl1996ripa,hansen2010dip,scherzer2009vmi} often require the pre-specification of certain parameters: dictionaries for compressed sensing ~\cite{ davidl.donoho2006cs, li2024cdl, mairal2012tdl}, sample weights for a biased dataset~\cite{ ren2018lre,shu2019mle}.
+Large-scale optimization problems that arise in applications such as machine learning \cite{franceschi2018bph, liu2018ddaa,wang2021fas, wang2022zzo} and inverse problems~\cite{benning2018mrm,engl1996ripa,hansen2010dip,scherzer2009vmi} often require the pre-specification of certain parameters, such as dictionaries for compressed sensing ~\cite{ davidl.donoho2006cs, li2024cdl, mairal2012tdl} and sample weights for a biased dataset~\cite{ ren2018lre,shu2019mle}.
 Referred to as hyperparameters, it is crucial that appropriate values of these parameters are determined in order to ensure both convergence of the optimization process and that a meaningful solution is obtained.
 For example, for inverse problems, which arise in many important science and engineering applications such as biomedical, astronomical, and seismic imaging \cite{arridge2019sip,benning2018mrm, engl1996ripa, hansen2006dim}, one is tasked to recover some quantity of interest $\xtrue\in\real^n$ given $\op\in\real^{m\times n}$ and indirect measurements $\ynoise\approx \op \xtrue \in\real^m$ thereof.
-In practice, a common approach to determine a meaningful solution is to solve an optimization problem~\cite{benning2018mrm,engl1996ripa,hansen2010dip,scherzer2009vmi} such as
+A common approach to determine a meaningful approximation to $\xtrue$ is to solve an optimization problem such as

-where the regularizer $\mathcal R$ is used to encourage a-priori information of the solution in the reconstruction, such as sparsity in some signal domain.
+where the regularizer $\mathcal R$ is used to encourage a-priori information of the solution in the reconstruction, such as sparsity in some signal domain; see~\cite{benning2018mrm,engl1996ripa,hansen2010dip,scherzer2009vmi}.
 Here the regularizer is parametrized by some vectors $\theta\in\real^p$ which may represent, for example: the weights for a sum of different regularizers \cite{delosreyes2016sop}; convolution filters \cite{chen2014rlt,roth2009fe}; parameters of a neural network \cite{amos2017icn, habring2024nrm, haltmeier2021rip, lunz2018ari}.
 Determining appropriate values of $\theta$ is crucial to attain a meaningful solution, as a poor choice can lead to a reconstruction that is dominated by noise or over-smoothed~\cite{hansen2010dip}.

 If one had access to ground-truth and noisy measurements pairs $(\xtrue_k, \ynoise_k),$ which may also be constructed synthetically, one way to determine a data-driven regulariser would be to solve the nested optimization problem